How to Make a Webcomic and How We Made Ours (2025)

 WHAT IS "VELO WITH WIX"?

 Wix offers Velo, a coding panel (primarily) that allows you to code in JavaScript.
-It is only offered with premium plans and isn't terribly hard to learn if you have a decent head on your shoulders, but coding is coding and it's not for everyone.
+It isn't terribly hard to learn how to use, but coding is coding and it's not for everyone.

 DYNAMIC PAGES VS STATIC PAGES